How to Install Webmin with free Let's Encrypt SSL Certificate on Ubuntu 22.04

 Once the Apache webserver is installed.
 Start the Apache service and enable it to start at system reboot with the following command:

 systemctl enable apache2

-You can verify the status of Apache service using the following command:
+You can verify the status of the Apache service using the following command:

 systemctl status apache2

-Provide your fully qualified Domain Name into hostname field and click on Save button to save the changes you have made.
+Provide your fully qualified Domain Name into hostname field and click on Save button to apply the configuration changes.